Exporting portal applications as widgets and OpenSocial gadgets

 Figure 8.32: Here is your Twitter gadget just the way you like it!

 As you can see, OAuth is easy to configure and offers users the freedom to securely add valuable data from third-party sites.

 OpenSocial gadgets are XML documents, so as part of Liferay’s OpenSocial integration, a gadget editor is included.
 The gadget editor is a complete development environment for gadgets providing syntax highlighting, a preview function, undo/redo options, and built in tabs for working on multiple gadgets at once.
 You can also organize and manage gadgets through a simple file manager embedded into the portlet.
-To access the gadget editor, go to Site Administration → Configuration → Content and click OpenSocial Gadget Editor.
+To access the gadget editor, go to the control panel and click on OpenSocial Gadget Editor in the Content section.

 Once you have created and saved a gadget using the editor, click on the wrench next to the file to rename, delete, publish or get the URL for your gadget.
 If you want to display your gadget somewhere, click Publish to choose a category and display your gadget in the application menu or click Show URL to get a URL to display your gadget on any site that supports OpenSocial.